Activities & Itineraries

 Point Arkwright

 Only a hop, skip and jump from Coolum, the Point Arkwright Lookout is a little bit closer to the coast, which means even more opportunities for whale watching.
-Overlooking the point where lush hinterland meets rolling blue waves, Point Arkwright Lookout is a spectacular place to keep an eye out for whales.
-Located on the eastern edge of the Sunshine Coast suburb of Point Arkwright, Point Arkwright Lookout is a local wedding favourite for a very good reason.
-It’s just that beautiful.
-Point Arkwright Lookout is also located smack bang in the middle of the humpback whale’s usual migration through Moreton Bay, so your chances of a sighting are pretty good.
+Overlooking the point where lush hinterland meets rolling blue waves, Point Arkwright Lookout is a spectacular place to keep an eye out for whales because it’s located smack bang in the middle of the humpback whale’s usual migration through Moreton Bay.
+The scenic spot is also a local favourite for memorable moments, so you might even spot a proposal alongside the gentle giants.

 Hervey Bay